open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 **NO ERROR** status, language implementations MAY decide how to model **ERROR** and **NO ERROR**.

-`ForceFlush` SHOULD complete or abort within some timeout. `ForceFlush` can be implemented as a blocking API or an asynchronous API which notifies the caller via a callback or an event.
-OpenTelemetry client authors can decide if they want to make the flush timeout configurable.
+`ForceFlush` SHOULD complete or abort within some timeout. `ForceFlush` CAN be implemented as a blocking API or an asynchronous API which notifies the caller via a callback or an event.
+[OpenTelemetry SDK](../overview.md#sdk) authors CAN decide if they want to make the flush timeout configurable.

 `ForceFlush` MUST invoke `ForceFlush` on all registered [MetricReader](#metricreader) and [Push Metric Exporter](#push-metric-exporter)